-The team shall design a hat that captures relevant data metrics from the human body in order to detect early heat illness in recreational athletes.
-An infrared thermometer shall measure the body's core temperature from the ear cavity, and a pulse oximeter shall be used to measure mean arterial pressure directly under the temples of the head.
-These two measurements shall be combined with the heat index of the area in a weighted average in order to provide a reliable means of detecting heat related health issues in near real-time.
-The measurements shall be gathered by a microprocessor and sent via a Bluetooth communications device to a smartphone nearby.
-The smartphone shall then send the data to a cloud data analytics framework and the analytics shall store and return processed data back to the smartphone.
-The phone shall then display the data graphically as well as tabular form via a mobile web application.
+The team designed a hat that captures relevant data metrics from the human body in order to detect early heat illness in recreational athletes.
+An infrared thermometer measures the body's core temperature from the ear cavity, and a pulse oximeter measures mean arterial pressure directly on the ear lobe.
+These two measurements are combined with the heat index of the area in a weighted average to provide a reliable means of detecting heat related health issues in near real-time.
+The measurements are gathered by a microprocessor and sent via a Bluetooth communications device to a smartphone nearby.
+The smartphone then sends the data to a cloud data analytics framework and the analytics store and return processed data back to the smartphone.
+The phone then displays the data graphically as well as in tabular form via a mobile web application.